nomemory/mockneat-site/tutorial.md

 ints().list(10).consume(System.out::println); // Using the :: notation
 ```

 The `(Bi)Consumer<T> consumer` can be called multiple times, and with each call the `MockUnit` will return a different value.
-For example we can write a program that rolls a dice 10 times and prints the results on `System.out` like this:
+For example, we can write a program that rolls a dice 10 times and prints the results on `System.out` like this:

 ```java
 BiConsumer<Integer, Integer> dicePrinter =